 For the average investor, we think ignoring Bitcoin is a perfectly acceptable strategy, but for those who are interested, we'll dig in a little more to how Bitcoin works.

 How is Bitcoin different?

-'Money' has been around for about as long as people have, whether it was a certain type of shells, a certain kind of rock, gold silver, or now, coins and banknotes.
+'Money' has been around for about as long as people have, whether it was a certain type of shell, a certain kind of rock, gold, silver, or now coins and banknotes.
 So innovation in currency isn't that new, we've had different currencies before even though most of the world is now on banknotes and coins it hasn't always been that way.

 Bitcoin also uses an important technological innovation called the blockchain.
 With a banknote there are all sorts of tricks to make it hard to copy them such as serial numbers, transparency, plastics, detailed calligraphy, holograms, metallic threads, colour changing inks and patterns only visible under certain light.
 The goal is that if you look at any banknote in isolation you can tell if it's real or not.

 Bitcoins protects against fraud a bit differently, the proof of ownership is due to a distributed ledger.
 It's a complicated concept, but it's really the heart of how Bitcoin works.
 The key is using a really large network to store information.

 Basically, when a transaction occurs in Bitcoin it is written into the "block" (a block is basically a digital record) and then that block is broadcast to every single party in the network.

 That's the novel element.
 Rather than having one powerful bank (like the Bank of England) behind Blockchain, you have a very large network of computers.
 No single computer is impressive or powerful in isolation, but they become powerful when used together as a network.